 Sekai Machache explained to Freemuse the background of the exhibition saying that “there are some core elements of the Black Lives Matter movement, which is obviously what the mural trial is relating to.
 Also, it’s to do with the coronavirus pandemic and how vulnerable Black people are to, not just contracting, but also to whether they’re going to survive.”

 The vandalism is assumed to be racially motivated as in an interview with Freemuse Sekai Machache said that she wasn’t surprised with the vandalism and that although in Dundee there has been a positive reaction to the Black Lives Matter movement, “there were some racist people who just didn’t feel comfortable.”

-“I feel as if like what happened was almost interestingly like a call and response.
-Call and response is a really important traditional practice within many African diasporic cultures, where one person calls something, and there’s another person responding, but it’s usually, a central player, in a choir or in a storytelling environment, they will say something, and then the crowd will respond back,” the artist explained.
+“I feel as if what happened was almost interestingly like a call and response.
+Call and response is a really important traditional practice within many African diasporic cultures, where one person calls something, and another person is responding.
+It’s usually, a central player, in a choir or in a storytelling environment, that will say something, and then the crowd will respond back,” the artist explained.

 Dundee City Council members are condemning the act of vandalism.
 The artist said in a follow-up message to the interview that Dundee City Council has contacted the exhibition’s curators and showed their support for the art.

 Disgusted at the racist vandals destroying these artworks.
 When an artist challenges racism and is attacked for it their point is made ten fold.
 The vulnerability of our BAME community to Covid demands support and solidarity. pic.twitter.com/XoKyGBtUiY